SeanGonzalezAbreu/vs-code-challenge/README.md

-# Getting Started with Create React App
+# Getting Started with the Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- delete first yarn.lock to install properly

+- install react-scripts globally with `npm i react-scripts -g` or `yarn global react-scripts`

+- install the dependencies with `npm install` or `yarn install`

+-  `npm start` or `yarn start` to run the project

+- `import React from "react";` at App.js

 ## Available Scripts